sbseltzer/VersionMacros/README.md

 ### Technical Notes for PrebuildConfig.py

+File Matching:

-`ProcessDirs` is a list of directories to recursively perform replacements in.
+- `ProcessDirs` is a list of directories to recursively perform replacements in.
 The more specific you are here, the faster the prebuild script will complete.
 By default, it does replacements in every file under the plugin `Source` directory.
 It's not a bad idea to replace that with more specific directories with files you care about.

-`MacroReplacements` is a dictionary of macro replacement configurations, which we've already covered in examples.
+- `MatchHeaderFiles` is a regex pattern list for header files (`.h`).
+These are used to determine which files to perform "fake" macro replacements in by default.
+- `MatchImplementationFiles` is a regex pattern list for implementation files (`.cpp`).
+These are used in conjunction with `MatchHeaderFiles` to determine which files to perform `TObjectPtr` replacements in.
+- `MatchAllSourceFiles` is the combination of `MatchHeaderFiles` and `MatchImplementationFiles`.

 There are some options at the bottom that generate some helpful macro replacements.
 - `AllowVersionOrLaterReplacements` adds `UE_<MajorVersion>_<MinorVersion>_OR_LATER`.
 - `AllowVersionOrEarlierReplacements` adds `UE_<MajorVersion>_<MinorVersion>_OR_EARLIER`.
-- `DefaultMatchFiles` are file patterns to match for the generated macro replacements.

 # Platform Support